-Max Renneisen is a German painter based in Germany and the UK.
+Max Renneisen is a German painter based in Berlin and the UK.
 It is vital to his paintings and drawings to build on the legacy of the Old Masters and to explore the painterly possibilities of the imitation of nature in the light of modern imagery.
 Working in a range of media and formats, from small drawings on paper to large-scale oil paintings on canvas, Max Renneisen is particularly concerned with general issues such as human relationship with nature and the relationship between ideal and reality.

 Renneisen’s Menagerie paintings are part of an ongoing project of life-size depictions of animals.
 Inspired by the works of Jean-Baptiste Oudry and aware of the pictorial possibilities of modern media, his paintings are a new approach to the tradition of animals in painting.
 Carefully observed and constructed, the animals are placed in invented settings in the manner of Baroque portraits, thus presenting them as individual, conscious beings and as ideal representatives of a species at the same time.

 Max Renneisen’s occupation with the natural world eventually led him to explore the role of mankind in it.
 Paradise Lost is a continuing group of paintings and drawings, which renews the classical subject of the nude in nature.
 While the figures derive from modern photographic material found primarily in magazines, the surrounding landscapes are mere constructions inspired by Old Masters paintings.
 Renneisen’s distant, objectifying and often ironic view raises questions about the relationship between human culture and nature.

 Max Renneisen was born in Hamburg in 1977.
 He first studied Architecture at Bauhaus-University, Weimar, before he changed to History of Art at Humboldt-University of Berlin and concluded his studies with a Master’s degree.
-Numerous journeys took him to the most important museums and galleries in Europe, where he studied the works of Diego Velázquez, Peter Paul Rubens, Jusepe de Ribera, Frans Hals and Joshua Reynolds as well as those of Francesco de Goya and Gustave Courbet.
+Numerous journeys took him to the most important museums and galleries in Europe, where he studied the works of Diego Velázquez, Peter Paul Rubens, Jusepe de Ribera, Frans Hals and Joshua Reynolds as well as those of Francisco de Goya and Gustave Courbet.
 He lives and works with his partner visual artist Katharina Renneisen.